• USE : Hike

 • DESCRIPTION : Popular trail well suited to family outings.
 Views of nearby rugged mountains, wildlife and muskeg.

-• LENGTH : Multiple trail distances available.
-1 3/4 miles
+• LENGTH : Multiple trail distances available up to 2.82 miles (one-way)

 • TWO TRAILHEADS : One at the steel bridge at Sawmill Creek Campground off Blue Lake Road and the other is the Herring Cove Trailhead.
-Blue Lake Road is closed in the winter and maybe closed during project or road work.
-Call the City and Borough Electric Department for updates.
+Blue Lake Road is closed to vehicle traffic at this time.
+Call the City and Borough of Sitka for road updates.

-- From Campground around Beaver Lake and back 1.7 miles.
+– From Campground around Beaver Lake and back 2.8 miles

-- From Campground to Herring Cove and back 3.4 miles.
+– From Campground to Herring Cove and back along south side of Beaver Lake 4.6 miles.

 – From Campground to Herring Cove and back along SMC and Blue Lake Roads 6 miles – 3 hrs.